scarf-sh/docs/docs/user_best_practices.md

 ### Events we should be tracking:

-There are 3 events I would suggest everyone track.
+There are 3 events we would suggest everyone track.

 - Downloads/Pull events
 - Views of documentation